aflegel/TableTop.FantasyFlightIcons/icons/npm/README.md

 ## Useage

 #### HTML
 Use an icon element with one of the symbol classes.
 Optional colours are set in the sw-rpg-colors css file.
+Now requires the prefix "ffi" to help maintain compatibility with multiple icon sets.

+`<i class="ffi ffi-swrpg-threat"></i>`

-`<i class="ffi-swrpg-threat"></i>`
+`<i class="ffi ffi-d8 ffi-swrpg-ability-color"></i>`

 ## Contributions and Issues